-The “low temperature” CVD process we use to create the material different than other BNNT traditional processing methods.
-We conduct CVD processing using borazine as a B-N source.
-This provides the stoichiometric B/N ratio but comes at the price of having to make our own borazine which we do at relatively low cost.
-The material comes out of the furnace at a high yield compared with CNT and appears as fluffy cotton.
-It can be flattened to a sheet in a press and formatted into a sandwich structure with CNT sheet which provides strength as well as a Faraday cage, a structure which has value for flexible neutron barriers in space.
+The “low temperature” CVD process we use to create the material is different from other traditional BNNT processing methods.
+The material comes out of the furnace at a high yield and appears as fluffy cotton.
+It can be flattened to a sheet and formatted into a sandwich structure with CNT sheet which provides strength as well as a Faraday cage.
+These kinds of structures have value for flexible neutron barriers and other radiation protection in space.

-Our CNT growth processes are also different from other companies and make use of proprietary fuels and processing configurations.
-We make two different products; one is a metallic CNT yarn with most of the tubes being of metallic chirality.
-The second product make by infiltrating a CNT yarn or braided yarn with aluminum or with copper alloy designed so as to wet the yarn.
+The carbon nanotube CNT growth processes make use of proprietary fuels and processing configurations.
+We make (1) a metallic CNT yarn with most of the tubes being of metallic chirality (patent pending), and (2) a CNT yarn or braided yarn with aluminum or with copper infiltrated alloy designed so as to wet the yarn (SuperWire).
+This product is also patent pending.
+We also produce a CNT based IR emitter described below along with other products made from these two platforms.

 Table of Potential Products

-BNNT Matts: Boron nitride nanotube matts are made by gathering the material on a flat surface, removing from the harvesting box and pressing it into a flat non-woven textile.
+BNNT Matts: Boron nitride nanotube matts are made by gathering the BNNT material on a flat surface, removing it from the harvesting box and pressing it into a flat non-woven textile.
 CNT non-woven sheets can be bonded to the BNNTs as can PE sheets.
-The BNNT Matts will hold 20% by weight of hydrogen.
+The BNNT Matts maybe able to hold 20% by weight of hydrogen although this has not been confirmed.

 Properties: These materials contain boron and so absorb neutron radiation.
-It is possible to bond the the sheet a CNT sheet on the top and bottom.
-This tile can then be formed into a form fitting space suit that effectively can block high energy electrons as well as neutrons.
-BNNT material can absorb up to 20% hydrogen which also helps block radiation.
+It is possible to bond a CNT sheet on the top and bottom.
+This ‘tile’ can then be formed into a form fitting space suit that effectively blocks high energy electrons, (protons?) as well as neutrons.
+These sheets can be incorporated into body armor that can provide protection from a variety of threats.

-Sponsors: DOD, as well as several aerospace companies.
+Sponsors: DOD, as well as well as prime contractors

-Suggested Customers: space-suit makers, and users, Prime contractors, wire and cable makers, radiation protection clothing manufacturers, rad hard electronics, electronics packaging- thermal transport in printed circuit boards.
+Suggested Customers/Applications: space-suit makers, and users, Prime contractors, wire and cable makers, radiation protection clothing manufacturers, rad hard electronics, electronics packaging- thermal transport in printed circuit boards.
+X-ray transparent panels and composites, dielectric composites

 Quantum Wire: This material is a cnt yarn with predominately metallic cnts produced in our reactors.
 It is made by a proprietary process and confirmed by TEM and by Raman spectroscopy.